The temperature in the hotel room was seventy degrees.

-Here’s to planting and growing and living and giving, and toiling and tilling and turning our lives over to the care of something greater than ourselves.
+So here’s to planting and growing, toiling and tilling and turning our lives over to the care of something greater than ourselves.

-And to my mother-in-law, Barb, whose unconditional love, which is deeply rooted in the soil of Mother Earth and connected to a world beyond my imagination, continues to connect, protect, and sustain us all.
+And thanks to my mother-in-law, Barb, whose love continues to connect, protect, and sustain us all.

 A Final Act